gabors-data-analysis/gabors-data-analysis.github.io/_pages/overleaf-users.md

 **Data Analysis for Business, Economics, and Policy** by Gábor Békés (Central European University, Austria and CEPR, UK) and Gábor Kézdi (ISR, University of Michigan, USA), Cambridge University Press, 744 pages, May, 2021.

+## The slideshow
+-   There is a slideshow for each chapter, it has been used at Gabor B's CEU classes.
+-   The figures folder include all tables and graphs

 ## HOW TO ACCESS

--   An overleaf folder contains the slides for the Békés-Kézdi Data Analysis textbook, including graphs and tables.
+1. An overleaf folder contains the slides for the Békés-Kézdi Data Analysis textbook, including graphs and tables.
-- This is read-only.
+2. This is read-only.
 So please make a copy for yourself, and then you can edit it.
--   **If you agree, just email me and send a link to your course or syllabus, and I grant you access.** (No need to sign anything.)
+3.  **If you agree, just email me and send a link to your course or syllabus, and I grant you access.** (No need to sign anything.)
--   Your TAs may also use your access.
+4. Your TAs may also use your access.

 ## USER AGREEMENT